Argoat

 Argoat ([aʁɡɔat]) is the inland part of Brittany in France, in opposition to the coast, Armor.
 Its name is derived from Breton « ar » (next to) and « koad » (forest, wood).
 A literal translation would be "[the land] in front of or along the forest edge".
 It designates lightly wooded land or Bocage.
+It is a cognate of the Welsh word "Argoed".